JulianDuggan/ctopdf/README.md

  2- Make sure to use forward slashes (/) when specifying files, not backwards slashes (\)

  3- If you have questions or value labels of more than 2045 characters, they will be truncated.
 Characters like $, }, {, and " will also be removed from all strings.

  4- Disabled questions will not be included in the pdf.

- 5- You try to do the merge option without having installed PDFTK

- 6- You don't have ssc packages mmerge and egenmore installed.
+ 5- You try to do the merge option without having installed PDFTK 6- You don't have ssc packages mmerge and egenmore installed.
 Specify the packages option.

- 7- specify the directory of the saving location, not the file name
+ 7- specify the directory of the saving location, not the file name (so "C:/Users/me/Desktop" not "C:/Users/me/Desktop/survey.pdf")
  8- If you specify merge, other files in your save directory that begin with the word "part" will get deleted.
-I should probably just prevent this.

  To get the merge option working, install PDFTK: https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/